Theta-Limited/camera-calibration/README.md

 ## Overview
 This Python script is designed for camera calibration using a chessboard pattern.
 It computes the camera matrix and distortion coefficients, which are essential for correcting lens distortion and understanding the camera's intrinsic parameters.
 The script then outputs the calibration data as an entry in [json](https://en.wikipedia.org/wiki/JSON) format suitable for inclusion in OpenAthena's [droneModels.json](https://github.com/Theta-Limited/DroneModels) calibration database.

+This script does not yet support and will not work correctly for [fisheye camera lenses](https://en.wikipedia.org/wiki/Fisheye_lens).

 Included in this repository is the file [36in_x_48in_9col_12row_100mm_cv_poster.pdf](./36in_x_48in_9col_12row_100mm_cv_poster.pdf), which contains a chessboard pattern with a square size of 100mm sized to print on a 36" x 48" poster.
 It is recommended to turn this poster sideways for taking pictures with the camera you wish to calibrate.

 You may also generate a pattern of a different size using this webpage: